caseyamcl/configula/README.md

 Configula
 =========

-Configula is a dead-simple configuration library for PHP 5.3+.
+Configula is a simple configuration library for PHP 5.3+.

 Features
 --------